-Xavier Roberts, the inventor of the original Cabbage Patch Dolls, is an American businessman and quilt artist.
+Xavier Roberts is an American businessman and quilt artist, and brought the Cabbage Patch Doll to the mass market.
 In the late 1970s, during the American Folk art movement, Roberts learned several skills in doll making from various materials.
 Influenced by his mother made, he started experimenting with quilted dolls, and after much experimentation, he created doll he named "Little People".
 By 1982 The Little People evolved into Cabbage Patch Kids.
 The dolls became quickly a major toy trend.
 A staggering 20 million dolls were sold in 1985, and by 1999, 95 million had been bought worldwide.

 In 1982, with sales for the originals falling precipitously, Roberts hired Roger Schlaifer as the doll concept's exclusive licensing agent.
 To build the first mass-market children's brand, Schlaifer changed the name to Cabbage Patch Kids— designing the ubiquitous graphics and logo.